 Position Statement - Mass Media

-A founding purpose the National PTA is to promote safety for children and youth by working to set a standard for the care and protection of children and youth.
+A founding purpose of the National PTA is to promote safety for children and youth by working to set a standard for the care and protection of children and youth.
 National PTA realizes the technological advances that have an impact on the welfare of children and their families.

 The National PTA urges its members at all levels to monitor, support and advocate for laws, regulations and programs that: